 - Store Overview: This overview dashboard gives a-high level snapshot of your store’s performance.
 Go from insights to action, fast!
 Monitor sales data, site performance, and channel efficiency data through interactive visualizations that bring your ecommerce store to life.
 We know analytics dashboards are complex — that’s why we provide definitions alongside your metrics.

 - Email Reports: Want data to meet you where you are?
 Tydo Email Reports are delivered to your inbox, at a daily, weekly, or monthly cadence.
 Add custom reports to help you keep a pulse on acquisition, retention, finance, operations, ad channels, and more.
 Goal oriented?
 You can also set targets that monitor how you’re pacing towards your goals.

-- Cohorts: Cohorts are the easiest way to understand your customers’ behavior.
-Learn why your customers spend the way they do, what keeps them coming back (or not), and how to optimize for LTV.
+- Cohorts: Cohorts are the easiest way to understand your customers’ behaviour.
+Learn why your customers spend the way they do, what keeps them coming back (or not), and how to optimise for LTV.

 Try Tydo and join brands like Disco, Not Pot, Cadence, Sharma Brands, Dose, and Birthdate Co., in receiving comprehensive reports, data visualizations, and insights.

 When it comes to using Shopify analytics to boost customer loyalty, start with the basics and monitor key performance metrics, sales data, site performance, and channel efficiency.
 Then, use your analytics to set measurable, actionable goals and campaigns.
 Then implement, and iterate.